 The invitation is heard as a quiet whisper.
-Unfortunately, in a world that spends trillions of dollars seeking our attention, a quiet whisper can be difficult to hear.
+Unfortunately, in a world that spends billions of advertising dollars seeking our attention, a quiet whisper can be difficult to hear.
 But stop to listen.
 It is there.
 It is calling for you.

 And why shouldn’t it?
 It has so much to offer.